US Home Office Staff

 Senior Manager, USAID Collective Action to REduce Gender-based Violence (CARE-GBV) Activity

-Michelle Adames-Sucameli has years of experience providing technical expertise and management for international development projects in conflict and post-conflict settings.
-Michelle’s work has focused on women, youth/young people, displaced persons, refugees, returnees, and LGBTQIA+ persons.
-Her projects have addressed gender and human rights, political participation, social inclusion, democracy, rights, and governance as well as journalist and media safety, among other issues.
-With previous work experience throughout Latin America and the Caribbean, North Africa, the Middle East, and South East Asia.
-Michelle is the Senior Manager for the CARE-GBV project at Making Cents, where her work supports operational activities under core tasks.
+Michelle has provided technical expertise and management for international development projects in conflict and post-conflict settings.
+Her work has focused on women, youth, displaced persons, refugees, returnees, and LGBTQIA+ persons.
+Michelle’s projects have addressed gender and human rights, political participation, social inclusion, democracy, rights, and governance as well as journalist and media safety, among other issues.
+She has worked throughout Latin America and the Caribbean, North Africa, the Middle East, and Southeast Asia.
+At Making Cents, Michelle utilizes her project management experience to lead and support all operational and core tasks for the CARE-GBV project.
 In her spare time, Michelle enjoys going to museums, taking care of her cat, and spending nights in her familial home in New York City.

 Director, Project Delivery